If you want to be popular with the kids, this old-fashioned hamburger casserole is the way to go.

-- If you don’t have tomato sauce, feel free to use jarred marinara, spaghetti sauce, or any tomato-based pasta sauce you have on hand.
+- Tomato sauce alternatives: swap it out for jarred marinara, spaghetti sauce, or any tomato-based pasta sauce you have on hand.
 That’s the beauty of this casserole.
 It’s easily customizable!

-- You can also make your own tomato sauce by combining crushed tomatoes and tomato paste.
+- Make your own tomato sauce.
+Combine crushed tomatoes and tomato paste.
 Season it with herbs and Italian seasoning, and voila.

-- Use 90% lean ground beef for maximum flavor and minimal grease.
-You can also use beef with a higher fat content, but you’ll also need to drain more grease.
+- Use lean beef.
+90/10 is best for maximum flavor and minimal grease.
+You can use fattier beef, but you’ll need to skim off the grease.

-- Use softened cream cheese for easier blending.
-If you forget to take it out of the fridge, just pop it in the microwave on 50% power level for about 30 seconds.
+- Soften the cream cheese.
+It’s easier to blend and make smooth.
+If you forget to take it out of the fridge, just pop it in the microwave at 50% power level for about 30 seconds.

-- Don’t overcook the noodles prior to baking.
+- Don’t overcook the noodles.
 Remember that they’ll spend another 25 to 30 minutes in the oven, so they will cook further.
 If you want them firm or al dente, undercook the noodles by 1-2 minutes.

-- Don’t worry about the ingredient measurements.
-It’s fine if you go under or over my recommended amounts!
-I, for one love adding even more cheese on top because I just can’t get enough of its melted, bubbly goodness.
+- Don’t worry about the measurements.
+It’s fine if you go under or over my recommended portions!
+I, for one, love adding even more cheese on top because I just can’t get enough of its melted, bubbly goodness.

 - Grate your own cheddar cheese.
 While it’s a lot easier to get bags of pre-shredded cheese, it’s more expensive.
-Also, these cheeses are coated with an anti-caking agent called cellulose.
-Sure, it’s safe to eat, but it also hampers the cheese’s maximum melting potential.
+Also, these cheeses are coated with an anti-caking agent that keeps them from melting well.

-- The recipe makes a lot, so if you’re cooking for a smaller company, cut the recipe in half and use an 8×8-inch baking dish.
+- Cut the recipe in half.
+The recipe makes a lot, so if you’re cooking for a smaller company, cut the recipe in half and use an 8×8-inch baking dish.

 Storage and Make Ahead Instructions